socialmind/healthywp/README.md

 ## Where to go next?

-Following you'll find a list of project resources which provide a deeper understanding of WordPress Plug-In Observatory in terms of goals, organization of work and community, etc.
+Following you'll find a list of project resources which provide a deeper understanding of HealthyWP in terms of goals, organization of work and community, etc.

 ### [Contributor's guidelines](https://github.com/socialmind/wordpress-plugin-observatory/blob/master/CONTRIBUTING.md)

-Set of guidelines for contributing to WordPress Plug-In Observatory.
+Set of guidelines for contributing to HealthyWP.

 ### [Project Wiki](https://github.com/socialmind/wordpress-plugin-observatory/wiki)